myltik/azure-docs.ru-ru/articles/storsimple/storsimple-disaster-recovery-using-azure-site-recovery.md

 <properties
-   pageTitle="Автоматизация аварийного восстановления файловых ресурсов StorSimple с помощью Azure Site Recovery| Microsoft Azure" description="В этой статье описываются шаги и рекомендации по созданию решения аварийного восстановления для файловых ресурсов, размещенных в хранилище StorSimple." services="storsimple" documentationCenter="NA" authors="vidarmsft"
+   pageTitle="Automate DR for file shares on StorSimple using Azure Site Recovery| Microsoft Azure" description="Describes the steps and best practices for creating a disaster recovery solution for file shares hosted on StorSimple storage." services="storsimple" documentationCenter="NA" authors="vidarmsft"